Experienced referrals for Immune Therapies - Available Now!

 Personalised peptide vaccines can also be made from a selection of peptides that are handpicked based on the patient’s blood and specific molecular and genetic profile.

-Side effects – virtually nil – a slight fever or flu-like feeling can occur – but not always.
-High degree of safety.
+Side effects – virtually nil.
+For some, a slight fever or flu-like feeling can occur, but not always.
+High degree of safety and predictability.

 Results Significant increase in disease free survival, complete response or static non-progressive disease could be accomplished in patients – including those with ovarian cancer, Acute Lymphoblastic leukemia, Acute Myeloid Leukemia, advanced in-operable pancreatic cancer, prostate cancer with multiple metastasis and breast cancer with metastasis and many other cancer types.